exbotanical/vivisector/README.md

 This is the question I set out to answer when I started writing `ObservableArrays`.
 I read about things like Rxjs or the *Observer pattern* but found in them paradigms far too complex for what I was trying to do: simply fire events when variables had changed (and contingent on *what* those changes were).
 And so I continued with the creation of *Vivisector.js*, a very light-weight (and dependency-free) library for creating 'Observable' datatypes.

 For example, we can instantiate a new *Observable* of type `Array` and we will have available to us an Array-like object which extends native Array methods and properties, but is also equipped with the capacity to become event-bound.
 That is, *Vivisector* gives you an Array onto which you can bind (and chain) events.

-### <a name="notes"></a> Notes
-#### Unengaged Features
-The following features have been built but not implemented:

-A Centralized Store for Observables

-The library itself is exposed as an API from which Observables can be instantiated on the fly; this centralizes a "store" of all active Observables for easy management and greater control granularity.

-*How does this work?*

-*Vivisector* recursively points child objects at its own prototype so as to expose an internal library of methods; this subset of methods is therefore ubiquitous to *all* *Observables*.
-The internal prototype also maintains a list of all *Observables* extant in a given code-base.
-This is a powerful feature that allows you to centralize a singular source-of-truth for managing your *Observables*.

-#### Imminent Todos

-  - build out `cast` method on base prototype for handling observable transfers
-  - error handling
-  - enumerate event-listeners method on all *Observables* (see: jQuery 1.1.0 source's `data` method)